-Integrative metamodeling of early T-cell antigen receptor (TCR) signaling accounts for nanoscale TCR activation patterns
+Integrative metamodeling accounts for nanoscale T-cell antigen receptor (TCR) activation patterns

 Keywords: T cell, immunological synapse, Bayesian metamodeling, T cell activation, kinetic segregation, LCK, T cell receptor, CD45, peptide-MHC

 Abstract (<250 words)

 T cells trigger highly specific and sensitive effector responses against foreign pathogens by recognizing cognate antigens presented by Antigen-presenting cells.
 Various microscopic processes that give rise to rapid and robust TCR activation have been proposed, but they each individually fail to capture all critical data related to TCR activation.
 Here, we apply Bayesian metamodeling for integrating multiple aspects of TCR triggering from fragmented input models of varying representations and scales.
 Specifically, we integrate models of the organization, activity, interactions, and dynamics of the signaling molecules TCR, CD45 and Lck, and of membrane shape and elasticity.
 Inputs include physical models, Monte-Carlo simulations, single molecule localization microscopy and published results.
 Our metamodel accounts for nanoscale dynamic patterns of TCR activation that could not be accounted for by the individual partial models.
 The scalability and flexibility of our metamodeling approach can serve to iteratively expand its predictive power for T cell activation and other biological systems.